-23(g) Compliance Actual FY 2013 Estimated FY 2014 Projected FY 2015 Assistance New Total New Total New Total VPP Participants - General Industry 0 12 0 12 0 12 VPP Participants - Construction 0 0 0 0 0 0 VPP Participants - Public Sector 0 0 0 0 0 0 Participants in Cooperative Programs with Enforcement Incentives (i.e., Strategic Partnerships) 2 14 2 16 2 18 Participants in Cooperative Programs without Enforcement Incentives (i.e., Alliances) 0 0 0 0 0 0 Private Sector SHARP Participants - 23(g) (KY, PR, and WA Only) n/a n/a n/a n/a n/a n/a Public Sector SHARP n/a n/a n/a n/a n/a n/a Outreach Participants 300 300 300
+22(a) Compliance Assistance Actual FY 2014 Estimated FY 2015 Projected FY 2016 23(g) Compliance Assistance New Total New Total New Total VPP Participants - General Industry 0 12 0 12 0 11 VPP Participants - Construction 0 0 0 0 0 0 VPP Participants - Public Sector 0 0 0 0 0 0 Participants in Cooperative Programs with Enforcement Incentives (i.e., Strategic Partnerships) 0 13 2 18 2 14 Participants in Cooperative Programs without Enforcement Incentives (i.e., Alliances) 0 0 0 0 0 0 Private Sector SHARP Participants - 23(g) (KY, PR, and WA Only) n/a n/a n/a n/a n/a n/a Public Sector SHARP n/a n/a n/a n/a 8 14 Outreach Participants 300 300 300

-- New participants are those that become active during the fiscal year.
-The total number of participants is the number that is active at the end of the fiscal year, and includes all new sites from that year. - Cooperative Programs with Enforcement Incentives: Programs similar to OSHA's Strategic Partnership Program that provide enforcement incentives to approved participants, such as inspection exemption or deferral, or reduced penalties. - Outreach Participants: Projected total number of trainees/participants in formal training, workshops, seminars, speeches, conferences, informal worksite training, etc., during the year.
+Notes on projected program activity goals

-Notes: Fiscal year based on Federal fiscal year.
+- AKOSH Enforcement anticipates having two journey-level safety CSHOs with more than one year of experience at the beginning of FY 2016.
+Each of these senior officers is expected to conduct 65 inspections per year.
+The remaining three inspectors will have less than one year of experience and one will be a new hire in FY 2016.
+Consequently, these inspectors in training will not be expected to produce at the journey level in FY 2016.
+The goal of 260 safety inspections is based on the assumption that AKOSH will not experience significant safety CSHO turnover in FY 2016. - AKOSH Enforcement anticipates having three Industrial Hygienists with more than one year of experience at the beginning of FY 2016.
+Each of these senior officers is expected to conduct 36 inspections per year.
+The remaining IH will have less than one year of experience and AKOSH anticipates hiring a new IH in FY 2016.
+Consequently, these inspectors in training will not be expected to produce at the journey level in FY 2016.
+The goal of 95 health inspections, of which 8% are expected to include PSM compliance evaluation, is based on the assumption that AKOSH will not experience significant IH turnover in FY 2016. - New participants are those that become active during the fiscal year.
+The total number of participants is the number that is active at the end of the fiscal year, and includes all new sites from that year. - Cooperative Programs with Enforcement Incentives: Programs similar to OSHA's Strategic Partnership Program that provide enforcement incentives to approved participants, such as inspection exemption or deferral, or reduced penalties. - Outreach Participants: Projected total number of trainees/participants in formal training, workshops, seminars, speeches, conferences, informal worksite training, etc., during the year. - Fiscal year based on federal fiscal year.